 - Halt Ad Bounce Rates: If your landing page bounce rate from ads is high, check your messaging.
 Nine times out of ten, messages and images on ads don’t match their landing pages, which is a conversion-killer!

-Be sure that you never start a marketing campaign without a landing page.
+Be sure that you never start a content marketing campaign without a landing page.
 This is rule number one, so make sure you don’t forget it, and you’ll be on your way to success.
 Also, don’t try to do too many things at once on your landing page.
 Repeat the following mantra: One page, one purpose, one action, and no distractions.
 Follow this rule and conversion rates will rise.

 Next, make sure that you are very clear about everything on the form.
 These tend to confuse people quite easily, and it goes without saying that if they don’t know what you are asking for then things won’t go very well.
 Be sure to tell them what the form is, what the form will do once filled out, and how they will benefit from filling out the form.
 Don’t mince words, and know you’ll be best served by putting all of the information concisely on the form itself.